mendix/docs/content/en/docs/appstore/modules/document-generation.md

    {{% /alert %}}

 5. Create a microflow to retrieve and return the configured service user object.
 6. In the microflow where you call the **Generate PDF from page** action, add a microflow call to the microflow you created in the previous step, and use the return value (the service user object) as input for the **Generate as user** parameter of the action.

 {{% alert color="info" %}}
-We recommend to log in manually as the service user at least once, to verify if the service user has the required module roles to log in.
+We recommend that you log in manually as the service user at least once, to verify if the service user has the required module roles to log in.
 Depending on your app’s implementation, it might for example be required to assign the `Administration.Account` module role.
 {{% /alert %}}

 ### 4.3 Language and Date/Time Handling